alexeagleson/nextjs-fullstack-app-template/README.md

 Be aware Vercel is absolutely not the only option, other major services like [AWS](https://aws.amazon.com/blogs/mobile/host-a-next-js-ssr-app-with-real-time-data-on-aws-amplify/), [Netlify](https://www.netlify.com/with/nextjs/), etc all work as well if you choose to go that route.

 Ultimately you just need a service where you can run the `next start` command presuming you're not using an entirely [statically generated site](https://nextjs.org/docs/advanced-features/static-html-export) (in which case any static hosting tool would work and no custom Next server would be required).

 Deploying on Vercel as a hobby user is completely free.
 To begin we will [create an account on Vercel](https://vercel.com/).

 Once logged in, click `+ New Project` and give Vercel access to your Github repositories.
 You can give global access, or you can select only the repository you want to deploy.
 I am going to select this repository called `nextjs-fullstack-app-template`.

 Once you have selected it you'll need to configure it.
 In the `Build and Output Settings` section make sure you replace the default NPM commands with your yarn commands (unless you are using NPM).

 ![Next Configure](https://res.cloudinary.com/dqse2txyi/image/upload/v1649164443/blogs/nextjs-fullstack-app-template/next-configure_dtywld.png)

 We have not used any environment variables yet so no need to add any.

 Once that's it just click `Deploy` and you're done!
 It's that easy.

 ![Successful Deploy](https://res.cloudinary.com/dqse2txyi/image/upload/v1649164722/blogs/nextjs-fullstack-app-template/successful-depoy_pyg2ry.png)

+_(The screenshot above is a bit out of date, I originally wrote the deployment section before the layout section, but you get the idea)_

 Not only is your site deployed now, it will continue to get re-deployed automatically every time you commit to your primary branch.
 If you don't want this behavior, then it's easy to configure in the Vercel dashboard.

 The nice thing is that you already configured your `yarn build` command to ensure a working production build before you can push you code, so you can push with confidence in presuming your deployment will be successful.

 The only thing you need to keep in mind are the differences between your two environments.
 It's still possible for your build to succeed locally but fail on Vercel if for example your scripts are different (using NPM instead of yarn or vice versa) or more commonly if you are missing environment variables.

 We will be adding `env` values in future tutorials so you will need to make sure those values are configured in both your local and production environment, since they are secrets and should never be committed to a public (or even private if can be avoided) repository.

 ## Authentication

 Let's look at how to add user authentication with [next-auth](https://next-auth.js.org/).
 NextAuth is a fantastic tool that removes a lot of the manual effort and management of the authentication process and leaves you with only the application specific behavior to configure.

 It has long been said that you should [never roll your own auth](https://withblue.ink/2020/04/08/stop-writing-your-own-user-authentication-code.html) and while of course, like everything, the reality is more complex and every project must be evaluated with the requirements it has, it's good general advice overall.